Limits and fluctuations of $p$-adic random matrix products: An exact sampling algorithm, and the LLN and CLT for the product process

 Together with \eqref{eq:B_omega} this implies that

 for all $k>K$.
 Since $\delta,\eps$ were arbitrary, this is exactly the statement that $d(X_k,Y_k) \to 0$ in probability.
 This completes the proof of Theorem \ref{thm:general_hl_lln_clt}. \end{proof}

 \begin{rmk} It is worth noting that fact that $\l_i$ jumps further than $\l_j$ in expectation for $i < j$ comes from the fact that $t < 1$.
-Hence our technique--and, we believe, the Gaussian limit result itself--would no longer hold if one were to take a simultaneous limit $t \to 1$ as well, because the hopping particles would not outpace the ones behind them and hence interactions between them could contribute nontrivially in the limit.
+Hence our technique would no longer hold if one were to take a simultaneous limit $t \to 1$ as well, because the hopping particles would not outpace the ones behind them and hence interactions between them could contribute nontrivially in the limit.
 Such $t \to 1$ limits of Hall-Littlewood processes have been studied by Dimitrov \cite{dimitrov2018kpz} and Corwin-Dimitrov \cite{corwin2018transversal}, though we do not see how their results would apply directly to our specific case.
 We note also that the connection to $p$-adic random matrices is lost in this regime. \end{rmk}